ThunderFly-aerospace/docs/avionics/TFSIK01/index.md

 ### LEDs Indicators Status

-The radios have 3 status LEDs, red, orange, and green
+The radios have 3 status LEDs: red, orange, and green

 - Green LED blinking - searching for another radio
 - Green LED solid - link is established with another radio